shakes76/PatternAnalysis-2023/recognition/DontForgetAlzheimers/README.md

 After 20 epochs, the testing gave a result of 73.29%.

-Since the result was already 80% after the initial training of 20 epochs, a validation split was not created from the train set for hyper parameter tuning.
+Since the result was already close to 80% after the initial training of 20 epochs, a validation split was not created from the train set for hyper parameter tuning.

 This result was based off the accuracy evaluation metric which is calculated by